-Residents on all services receive direct supervision tailored to their stage of training.
-The institution provides committed staff support for this residency as well as residency offices, call rooms, lounge and interactive virtual classrooms so residents can participate conferences through out the Florida Atlantic University College of Medicine Graduate Medical Education Consortium.
-Residents will teach third- and fourth-year medical students as part of a team approach to psychiatry care.
+Residents on all services receive direct supervision tailored to their stage of training and unique learning needs.
+The institution provides committed staff support for this residency as well as residency offices and computer labs, call rooms, a resident lounge, and interactive virtual classrooms so that residents may participate in conferences throughout the Florida Atlantic University College of Medicine Graduate Medical Education Consortium.
+Residents teach third- and fourth-year medical students as part of a team-based approach to psychiatric care.

-In addition to the research and scholarly activity opportunities within the clinical rotations above, research electives or collaborations may be arranged through several additional programs located across FAU's campuses.
+In addition to the research and scholarly activity opportunities within the clinical rotations above, research electives and collaborations may be arranged through additional programs located across FAU campuses.

-The Brain Institute supports research, education and community outreach, with efforts spanning all of the FAU campuses.
-The Brain Institute administrative home is on the FAU MacArthur campus in Jupiter, Florida that also houses the Harriet L. Wilkes Honors College, the Max Planck Florida Institute for Neuroscience and the Scripps Florida Research Institute.
+supports research, education, and community outreach, with efforts spanning all FAU campuses.
+Its administrative home is on the FAU MacArthur campus in Jupiter, Florida, that also houses the Harriet L. Wilkes Honors College, the Max Planck Florida Institute for Neuroscience, and the Scripps Florida Research Institute.

-The Brain Institute supports state-of-the-art research and innovative educational activities of more than 100 neuroscience faculty-level investigators located at FAU and affiliate research centers, and is the sponsor for the FAU Neuroscience Student Organization.
-Collectively, we seek to unlock the secrets of brain development, function and plasticity and how the mechanisms uncovered can be compromised to drive devastating brain disorders such as Autism, Schizophrenia, Depression and Alzheimer’s Disease.
+The Brain Institute supports state-of-the-art research and innovative educational activities of more than 100 neuroscience faculty-level investigators located at FAU and affiliate research centers and sponsors the FAU Neuroscience Student Organization.
+The Institute’s mission is

-FAU Healthy Aging Institute offers a number of programs and services to support research and innovation.
-The Institute for Healthy Aging and Lifespan Studies (I-HEAL) is dedicated to the advancement of health through pioneering research and practical application.
-The I-HeAL team is leading the way in redesigning the healthcare infrastructure to create novel intervention programs to improve the care of older adults with dementia and their caregivers, leading to improved care confidence and mobility, delayed nursing home placement, reduced hospital re-admission and decreased health care costs.
+The FAU Biomedical Research Institute offers a number of programs and services to support research and innovation.
+The Institute for Healthy Aging and Lifespan Studies (I-HEAL) is dedicated to the advancement of health through pioneering research and translational applications.
+The I-HeAL team is leading the way with novel intervention programs to improve the care of dementing elders and their caregivers, leading to improved care confidence and mobility, delayed nursing home placement, reduced hospital re-admission, and lower health care costs.

 Part of the prestigious Max Planck Society based in Germany, MPFI is the first and only institute of its kind in North America.
-Situated in the new biosciences cluster in scenic Palm Beach County in South Florida, MPFI provides a vibrant, collaborative environment where scientists are provided generous ongoing support to conduct high impact research at the cutting edge.
+Situated in the new biosciences cluster in South Florida’s scenic Palm Beach County, MPFI fosters a vibrant, collaborative environment where scientists are provided generous ongoing support to conduct high-impact research at the cutting edge.